-[43] Specific short-term (<200 kyr) and long-term (>1 myr) processes in the exogenic carbon cycle likely impact sedimentation predictably along marginal and in open-ocean settings.
-Rapid and massive injections of 13C-depleted CO2 can cause negative CIEs, warmth, and carbonate dissolution over short time frames in the open ocean, no matter the source (Dickens et al. 1997; Zachos et al. 2005; Leon-Rodriguez and Dickens 2010; Stap et al. 2010).
-Intensified hydrological cycles are consistently predicted by climate model simulations (Murphy et al. 2004; Held and Soden 2006; Meehl et al. 2007a, 2007b) and by river discharge data (e.g., Peterson et al. 2002), even when a range of climate sensitivities to CO2 doubling is incorporated.
-These models predict more water is carried from low to high latitudes in the atmosphere and suggest precipitation becomes more seasonal and variable.
-Contributing factors in mid-latitude locations, such as in New Zealand, may include greater precipitation but with more variability over a shorter time of year (Meehl et al. 2007a, 2007b).
-Thus, more clay deposition in marginal settings should result from intensified chemical weathering, decreased vegetation, increased erosion, and greater discharge of terrigenous material from rivers to continental margins would result (Ludwig and Probst 1998; Schmitz and Pujalte 2003; Meehl et al. 2007a, 2007b; Schmitz and Pujalte 2007).
+[42] Specific short-term (<200 kyr) and long-term (>1 Myr) processes in the exogenic carbon cycle likely impact sedimentation predictably along marginal and in open-ocean settings.
+Rapid and massive injections of 13C-depleted CO2 can cause negative CIEs, warmth, and carbonate dissolution over short time frames in the open ocean, regardless of the source (Dickens et al. 1997; Zachos et al. 2005; Leon-Rodriguez and Dickens 2010; Stap et al. 2010).
+In response to CO2 injections, intensified hydrological cycles are consistently predicted by climate model simulations (Murphy et al. 2004; Held and Soden 2006; Meehl et al. 2007a, 2007b) and by river discharge data (e.g., Peterson et al. 2002), even when a range of climate sensitivities to CO2 doubling is incorporated.
+These models predict that in response to the higher CO2 present in the environment, more water is carried from low to high latitudes in the atmosphere and suggest that precipitation becomes more seasonal and variable.
+Mid-latitude locations, such as in New Zealand, may experience even greater precipitation with greater variability over a shorter time of year (Meehl et al. 2007a, 2007b).
+Thus, in marginal settings more clay deposition should result due to intensified chemical weathering, decreased vegetation, increased erosion, and the overall greater discharge of terrigenous material from rivers to continental margins (Ludwig and Probst 1998; Schmitz and Pujalte 2003; Meehl et al. 2007a, 2007b; Schmitz and Pujalte, 2007).

-[44] The detailed correlation of arly Eocene CIEs in expanded sequences at Branch and Mead Streams indicate a series of short-term climatic perturbations during EECO occurred for ~2 Myr.
+[43] The detailed correlation of early Eocene CIEs in expanded sequences at Branch and Mead Streams indicate a series of short-term climatic perturbations during EECO occurred for ~2 Myr.
 Each was characterized by slightly different systemic responses given different locations but in close proximity.
 Although accumulated EECO strata at both Branch and Mead Streams were marked by intervals of terrigenous dilution, lower 13C and thicker strata at Branch Stream generally characterize them.
-Both reflect links in Earth systems involving enhanced seasonal precipitation, sluggish oceanic circulation, and carbon input to exogenic system.
+Both reflect links in Earth systems involving enhanced seasonal precipitation, sluggish oceanic circulation, and carbon input to the exogenic system.
 Simulations from climate models identify similar precipitation changes and sluggish conditions of oceanic circulation during times of massive carbon input over instantaneous periods of warming, such as what might happen in the coming millennia (Meehl et al. 2007a, 2007b; Allan and Soden 2008; Schmittner et al., 2008).

-[45] Changing boundary conditions during the LPEE characterize the interval leading into the EECO, when 13C of benthic foraminifera dropped by ∼2‰.
-In addition, deep-sea sediment records indicate the CCD generally deepened from 58-51 Ma (Hancock et al., 2007; Zachos et al., 2008; Leon-Rodriguez and Dickens, 2010; Komar et al., 2013).
+[44] Changing boundary conditions during the LPEE characterize the interval leading into the EECO, when 13C of benthic foraminifera dropped by ∼2‰.
+In addition, deep-sea sediment records indicate that the CCD generally deepened from 58 to 51 Ma (Hancock et al., 2007; Zachos et al., 2008; Leon-Rodriguez and Dickens, 2010; Komar et al., 2013).
 This suggests there were long-term increases in the net flux of 13C-depleted carbon at a slow enough rate for alkalinity supply to keep up with carbon inputs, thereby keeping oceans buffered.
 When EECO began, it was already an abnormally warm interval following long-term temperature rises and increased mass of carbon in the exogenic system.
 This precursor shift in 13C and rise in warmth minimized the magnitude each CIE could reach while maximizing the flux of terrigenous material during EECO, such as how the lithologic expression of lowermost EECO is interpreted to reflect at Branch Stream.